microsoft/vsts-vmware/src/VMWare.md

 # **VMware Resource Deployment**

 Connect to a VMware vCenter Server™ from Visual Studio Team Services or Team Foundation Server to provision, start, stop, or snapshot virtual machines.
-Currently, the following actions are available in the extension and others will be released in the future updates.
+Following are the available actions.

  - Deploy virtual machines using template and Delete virtual machines.
- - Power-On, Power-Off, and Shuddown.
+ - Power-On, Power-Off, and Shutdown.
  - Take snapshot, Revert snapshot, and Delete snapshot of virtual machines.

 ## **Usage**